242 High Street,

 Designed by prolific and noted architect George Coles in an Art Deco/Art Moderne style, the narrow frontage on the main high street consisted of a deeply curved recess which was flanked by rounded wings and an outwardly curving canopy that had the theatres name sign mounted on top of it.
-Seating in the auditorium was provided for1,492; 1,018 in the stalls and 474 in the circle.
+Seating in the auditorium was provided for 1,492; with 1,018 in the stalls and 474 in the circle.
 The decoration in the auditorium was rather plain and had wavey bands along the side walls.

 The Odeon was tripled in April 1976 with the circle extended forward to seat 760 and two smaller screens seating 125 and 116 located in the former rear stalls.
 In 1988 the Odeon closed for major re-configuration of the screens.
 The former circle was split into two screens, the front part became Screen 4 and the rear part became Screen 1.
 The two mini’s in the rear stalls remained as Screens 2 & 3.

 All screens were re-furbished in 2001 and the Odeon, Bromley serves as a first run cinema in what today is in reality a location in Southeast outer Greater London.

 In 2006 it was taken over by Empire Cinemas Ltd. and re-named Empire.
 Seating capacities in the screens are: 1.
 387, 2.
 119, 3.
 105 and 4.
 215.